Skip to content

 4. Merkur 23c – Best Light, Long and Mild Razor

-I’m aware that I have given the company Merkur press as it is; however, the 23c deserves some light shone on it for this beginner’s safety razor roundup.
-It’s a good option for those switching from a cartridge to a safety razor with its lightness and long slim handle.
+I’m aware that I have given the company Merkur press as it is; however, the 23c deserves some attention for this beginner’s safety razor roundup.
+It’s a good option for those switching from a cartridge to a safety razor, thanks to its lightness and long, slim handle.

 Brief Description & Features –